mosip/mosip-automation-tests/README.md

       * `urlBase`=https://qa.mosip.net -is the base url of the target MOSIP server.
 1. Update ..\run.bat as mentioned below
 	`spring.config.location` should have the absolute path of application.properties, e.g.
-    `-Dspring.config.location=C:\Users\Downloads\deploy\config\application.properties`
+    `-Dspring.config.location=..\deploy\config\application.properties`
 1. Execute run.bat
 1. Verify if the Packet utility is running by hitting :  `http://localhost:8080/swagger-ui.html#/ `
-1. For any failure in the packet utility verify the logs Location: deploy\runlog.txt
+1. For any failure in the packet utility verify the logs location: deploy\runlog.txt
 1. Deploy folder structure looks like

   ![](docs/deploy-folder-structure.png)